PYangLab/SwitchClass/README.md

 # SwitchClass

-`SwitchClass` is a R package for quantifying and visualizing *molecular reversibility and persistence* across biological perturbations using a label-switch classification framework.
+`SwitchClass` is an R package for quantifying and visualising *molecular reversibility and persistence* across biological perturbations using a label-switch classification framework.
-It provides a unified workflow for identifying *attenuated* versus *escalated* molecular features in longitudinal or comparative omics datasets.
+It provides a unified workflow for identifying *baseline-aligned* versus *perturbation-aligned* molecular features in longitudinal or comparative omics datasets.

-The package was developed as part of the study **Dissecting Reversal and Persistence of Molecular Features via a Label-Switch Classification Framework**, which systematically maps molecular trajectories that normalize or remain dysregulated under different biological or therapeutic conditions.
+The package was developed as part of the study **Dissecting Reversal and Persistence of Molecular Features via a Label-Switch Classification Framework**, which systematically maps molecular trajectories that normalise or remain dysregulated under different biological or therapeutic conditions.

 ---